daughpane/guia_backend/README.md

 - or head to this link to install pip

    https://pip.pypa.io/en/latest/installation/

+Note: If you have created virtual environment named guia, delete it first.

 **3. Setup virtual environment**
    - open the cloned repository in VSCode and open the terminal